 It was ethically hard for me because I knew I could learn a lot at that agency, but I also knew that that probably wasn’t a safe situation.

 I woke up one morning and my client was on the front page of the newspaper, above the fold, for unethical and potentially illegal behavior.
-This client was a construction company working on a very, very high-profile public sector project for a large local city.
+This client was working on a very, very high-profile public sector project for a large local city.

 The newspaper story alleged that my client was tucking away money to try to get cost overruns in the project approved without going through the proper channels as established by the city codes and the city compliance efforts.
 Technically, what my client had done was not illegal.
-It was done quite frequently in the construction business.
+It was done quite frequently in its business.
 The city council decided that the cost overruns for this project had hit a limit and the city commissioner in charge of that bureau put a hard stop and said we’ve reached a budget limit.
-But my client and the architect firm still had a number of change orders that were being requested by the city that they had to execute.
-It looked like somebody wasn’t going to get paid for the work that the city requested.
+But my client and its partner still had a number of change orders that were being requested by the city that they had to execute.
+It looked like somebody was not going to get paid for the work that the city requested.

 I was shaking in my boots a little bit and I had to go back to the GM and I say, “Okay, this might be a practice that you’ve engaged in before.
 But the perception of this practice is unethical, whether it’s legally okay.
 It doesn’t look ethically okay.”
 There was the perception that there was some back room dealing going on, and I said, “So we have to figure out how you’re going to handle this process going forward.”